HomeCampingCampfireHow To Start A Fire With Sticks – 3 Primitive Methods That Work

 Take your burning ember, place it under your tinder bundle, and blow gently.

 By blowing on the ember you’ll be able to ignite a flame, which will get your tinder burning.

-Then, add your kindling and firewood logs to get your campfire in full swing.
+And voila!
 Time to get the marshmallows out.

 The Fire Plow Method